 My last post, Chiropractic Schools Requiring Vaccination, generated a lot of interest and has been shared and commented on so much it has broken my blog records.
 It continues to be shared.

 If you haven’t seen the comments check them out, they are fascinating.
 Interestingly, no chiropractic educators made any public comments but one privately wrote to me, sharing his disgust over how the profession has lost its moorings and doesn’t know what it is teaching.
 Chiropractic used to be strong, standing up to medical prejudice.
-Chiropractic used to be referred to as an alternative healthcare system, now it’s increasingly seen as complimentary to allopathic medicine; it wants to fit in, to be accepted, to find its place under the medical umbrella.
+Chiropractic used to be referred to as an alternative healthcare system, now it’s increasingly seen as complementary to allopathic medicine; it wants to fit in, to be accepted, to find its place under the medical umbrella.

 One of the worst examples of professional sellout was an article that had appeared in The American Chiropractor regarding a chiropractor working with cancer patients.
 Was he turning on life so the patient’s body would work better and deal with its tumors?
 Was he providing an alternative to drugs and surgery?
 Hardly.
-He was proud how he helped make patients’ necks and shoulders comfortable so they could receive chemotherapy in comfort.
+He was proud of how he helped make patients’ necks and shoulders comfortable so they could receive chemotherapy in comfort.
 Ugh!

 Sylvia Ashworth, DC